Energy efficiency in community facilities

 If you want to lower the carbon consumption/fuel bills of a community building that you are connected to, then the following is a great guide to conducting your own energy audit, identifying areas that need improving.

-From time to time there is funding to help local organisations lower carbon emissions/become involved in energy or low carbon related projects.
+From time to time there is funding to help local organisations lower carbon emissions and become involved in energy or low carbon related projects.
 Currently, Surrey Community Action are administering a Community Buildings Fund which may be able to help in this regard.

 Community renewable energy projects – investment opportunities